gabanz/workshop-astra-tik-tok/README.md

 - *What other prerequisites are there?*
 > * You will need a github account
-> * You will also need Netlify and Astra accounts, but we'll work through that in the exercises
+> * You will also need Netlify and Astra DB accounts, but we'll work through that in the exercises
 > * Use **Chrome** or **Firefox** for the best experience.
 Other browsers are great, but don't work well with the GitPod integration we use a bit later.

 - *Do I need to pay for anything for this workshop?*